agmmnn/awesome-blender/README.md

 - [Texture Box](https://texturebox.com/) : We are making free textures for 3D Artists from all over the world.
 Also, we offer custome texture services.
 - [Texture Fun](https://texturefun.com/) : Free PBR texture sets of common architectural materials, including some nice tile textures.
 - [Textures.com](https://www.textures.com/) [$] : is a website that offers digital pictures of all sorts of materials.
 Sign up for free and download 15 free images every day!
+- [Substance Share](https://share.substance3d.com/) : the free exchange platform for the Substance community.
 - [Substance Source/freebies](https://source.substance3d.com/allassets?free=true) [$] : Hundreds of high quality PBR materials.
 - [Poliigon/freebies](https://www.poliigon.com/search?type=all&refine_by=assets-free) [$] : A library of materials, and HDR's for artists including free textures that want photorealism.
 - [Texturing.xyz](https://texturing.xyz/) [$] : Our textures are used in the biggest and industry-leading VFX companies, and help them achieving their goals faster.